amrnet/amrnet/docs/Org/ngono.rst

       These definitions are based on those defined in the `European CDC Response Plan <https://www.ecdc.europa.eu/sites/default/files/documents/multi-and-extensively-drug-resistant-gonorrhoea-response-plan-Europe-2019.pdf>`_, modified to use the specific representatives of category I and II antibiotic classes that are available in the dashboard.

-The data are collated from studies with the following PubMed IDs
+The data are collated from studies with the following PubMed IDs:

 .. list-table::
    :header-rows: 1